pieroproietti/penguins-blog/source/book/english.md

 It allows me to have a quick remastering, see on screen the various commands launched and have on the desktop the link to resize the video.

-Among the available flags there is a theme that sets a theme for eggs and calamari.
+Among the available flags there is a theme that sets a theme for eggs and calamares.
 You can create a custom theme by simply copying its existing use and changing its name and content.
 Eggs themes are in ./addons/${vendor}/theme, soon I will add the possibility to change the theme for isolinux and grub for the live boot.

-Another flag, introduced is --final which prepares squids to remove programs not needed by the end user: it performs the same action as the eggs sterilize command, but through squids during system installation.
+Another flag, introduced is --final which prepares calamares to remove programs not needed by the end user: it performs the same action as the eggs sterilize command, but through calamares during system installation.

 ### eggs tools